Verdoso/Verdoso.github.io/content/post/spring-boot-json-api-versioning.md

 So, once we are at this point, we just have one set of classes and one piece of “boilerplate copying”.
 Unfortunately, the @JsonView annotation just allows us to specify one version at compile time, so how do we get rid of the need to create a handler method per version?

-Well, the solution is relative simple.
-When you return an object in an MVC handler method, Jackson simply knows it has to serialize it, so it uses the global mapper for that.
-On the other hand, if you wrap your object around a [_org.springframework.http.converter.json.MappingJacksonValue_](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/http/converter/json/MappingJacksonValue.html), it lets you specify the view class for that object and it is the one that Jackson uses to serialize it.
+Well, the solution is relatively simple.
+When you return an object in an MVC handler method, Jackson knows it has to serialize it, but it has no other information about it, so it uses the global mapper for that.
+On the other hand, if you wrap your object around a [_MappingJacksonValue_](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/http/converter/json/MappingJacksonValue.html), it lets you specify the view class for that object and it is the one that Jackson will use to serialize it.

-So, you just need to create a _MappingJacksonValue_ instance from your original object, specify the view class and return the _MappingJacksonValue_ instance.
+So, you just need to create a _MappingJacksonValue_ instance from your original object and return it after specifying the appropriate view class.
 And that’s exactly what the [_org.greeneyed.versioning.demo.controllers.MappingJacksonValueViewsVersioningAPI_](https://github.com/Verdoso/VersioningDemo/blob/master/src/main/java/org/greeneyed/versioning/demo/controllers/MappingJacksonValueViewsVersioningAPI.java) controller class demonstrates:

 <script src="https://gist-it.appspot.com/https://github.com/Verdoso/VersioningDemo/blob/master/src/main/java/org/greeneyed/versioning/demo/controllers/MappingJacksonValueViewsVersioningAPI.java?footer=minimal"></script>